-The Bank uses exclusively the positive lists from MSCI for the selection of investment instruments, which consider the a.m.
-MSCI ESG minimum rating, as well as the mentioned exclusions.
+The Bank uses exclusively the positive lists from MSCI for the selection of investment instruments, which consider the a.m. minimum MSCI ESG rating of "A", resp.
+"BBB" for Emerging Market or High Yield investments, as well as the mentioned exclusions.